 First, the capsule is generally a parallel-plate capacitor with a stationary backplate and movable front plate (membrane/capsule diaphragm).

-Moreover, the capacitor needs to maintain a constant charge between the backplate and diaphragm to function correctly.
+Moreover, the capacitor must maintain a constant charge between the backplate and diaphragm to function correctly.

-Since the capsule has a fixed charge, we can use the formula below to understand its working;
+Since the capsule has a fixed charge, we can use the formula below to understand its works;